gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/firefox_privacy.md

 Benefits of using Invidious include:

 -   Videos are accessible without running scripts.
 YouTube forces users to run scripts.
 -   Videos can be saved for future viewing, or for viewing by others, including when offline.
 This reduces feedback sent to Google about when content is viewed or re-viewed.
 -   An optional audio-only mode that reduces bandwidth usage.
-When combined with a browser like [Tor](Tor "Tor"){.wikilink}, using fewer data packets on a more lightweight website is likely to improve your anonymity.
+When combined with a browser like [Tor](Tor "wikilink"), using fewer data packets on a more lightweight website is likely to improve your anonymity.
 -   Invidious is a free and open-source interface that makes setting up an independent, private, video-hosting service easier.
 As such there are website that exist that are using Invidious to serve their own content or content removed from YouTube.
 Therefore it may help limit the profile-building capabilities of YouTube into the future (see note).

 Bookmark as many *functioning* invidious instances from the following lists as possible ([here](https://github.com/iv-org/documentation/blob/master/docs/instances.md), [here](https://invidio.us/),